 If you’re among the 12% of Americans with chronic migraine pain, you already know how difficult they can be to manage.
 Migraines aren’t run-of-the-mill headaches, and that’s why you need a migraine specialist who understands how the pain affects your life.
-Visit board-certified interventional radiologist Andrew Doe, MD.
+Visit board-certified interventional radiologist Andrew Doe, MD, or Sandra Newberry, MD.
 At Alate Health in Houston, Texas, they offer the latest proven solutions for migraine pain.
 Call the office or click on the online appointment maker for migraine help today.

 Migraine headaches are a very painful form of headache that commonly occurs in one half of your head.
 Migraines can last for anywhere from 4-72 hours, and many sufferers experience migraine attacks a few times a month.